philcockfield/rest-methods/README.md

 }).start({ port:3030 });
 ```

-The example above shows additional configuration options, including your service's `version` and a base URL path that all REST urls are prefixed with.
+The example above shows additional configuration options, including your service's `version` and a base path that all REST urls are prefixed with.

 ## Craft Your API